mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 monolithic to platform-based software systems [@Hanseth2010] have created large-scale software ecosystems, which we refer to as _platform-based open source software ecosystems_ (POSSE).
-POSSE are digital ecosystems consisting of digital artifacts [@Kallinikos2013] that are open source software modules [@Eck2016].
-These modules interact with the digital ecosystem's central platform through standardized interfaces and add additional functionality or value to the digital platform [@Tiwana2010b; @deReuver2018].
-Hence, digital ecosystems are seen as a growing source of innovation, where capabilities shift from within an organization to third-party developers [@Parker2017; @Yoo2013; @Yoo2010a], which has led to an increasing research interest on the phenomenon of digital ecosystems [@Jacobides2018].
+POSSE are digital ecosystems consisting of digital artifacts [@Kallinikos2013] that are open source software (OSS) modules [@Eck2016].
+These modules interact with the digital ecosystem's platform core through standardized interfaces and add functionality or value to the digital platform [@Tiwana2010b; @deReuver2018].
+Hence, digital ecosystems are a growing source of innovation, where capabilities shift from within an organization to third-party developers [@Parker2017; @Yoo2013; @Yoo2010a], which has led to an increasing research interest on the phenomenon of POSSE [@Jacobides2018].

-In those ecosystems, developers make use of existing modules through a process of recombination and remixing when building additional modules, which they then contribute to the POSSE.
-Out of this process, two interconnected networks arise:
-(1) a hierarchy of technical dependencies from one module to the next [@MacCormack2006], and (2) a social network of actors, contributing their skill and time to multiple modules [@Roberts2006].
-As developers as actors form relationships and contribute to different modules and therefore transfer knowledge, they might introduce new technical dependencies, therefore coupling the social and technical networks.
+In those ecosystems, developers make use of existing modules through a process of recombination and remixing when building modules, which they then contribute to the POSSE.
+Out of this process, two interconnected networks arise: (1) a hierarchy of _technical dependencies_ from one module to the next [@MacCormack2006], and (2) a social network of _actors_, contributing their skill and time to multiple modules [@Roberts2006].
+As developers as actors form relationships and contribute to different modules and thereby transfer knowledge, they might introduce new technical dependencies, therefore coupling the social and technical networks.
 Similarly, as new technical dependencies are introduced to a module, developer networks might change as well -- for instance